Heart of God Church

 Heart of God Church Singapore (神之心教会), or HOGC, is a non-denominational church in Singapore.
 The church, HOGC was founded by husband and wife Tan Seow How and Cecilia Chan, more commonly known as Pastor How and Pastor Lia, in 1999.
 Today, Heart of God Church is led by a team of 5 senior pastors, Pastor Tan Seow How, Pastor Cecilia Chan, Pastor Lynette Goh, Pastor Charleston Lim and Pastor Garrett Lee.

 The Heart of God Church (HOGC) currently holds its services in Paya Lebar in eastern Singapore.
-The church maintains a young demographic with an average age of 22 across the church.
+The church maintains a young demographic.
 The church provides developmental opportunities especially for its young people, and that has allowed them to gain new skills and experiences that have helped them find full-time professional jobs.
 The church is also known for its initiatives to build interfaith harmony in multi-religious Singapore.